 - Stormwater and wetlands: Planning and evaluation guidelines (wq-strm1-07)

 - Untreated stormwater runoff to lakes, streams, and wetlands (wq-strm4-28)

 - Swimming pool and hot tub water discharges best management practices (wq-wwprm2-03)

 Unlike other National Pollutant Discharge Elimination System (NPDES) permits, MS4 permits don't specify end-of-pipe discharge effluent limits.
 MS4 permits use program requirements to reduce pollutants discharged.
 Permittees have the flexibility to select which practices they'll use to meet permit requirements.
 The MPCA evaluates permittees for program compliance, the appropriateness of their management practices, and progress towards their identified and measurable goals.
 Learn more in the Minnesota Stormwater Manual.

-Parties subject to the MS4 general permit must submit their their annual reports to the MPCA by June 30 each year.
+Parties subject to the MS4 general permit must submit their annual reports to the MPCA by June 30.
 The report details permit activities from the previous calendar year.
 Get more details from the Minnesota Stormwater Manual.